laravel-doctrine/docs/orm/doctrine-manager.md

 # Extending Configuration

-Laravel Doctrine uses `DoctrineManager` to provide an easy method of hooking into Doctrine internals for more advanced configuration than is possible with just a configuration file.
+Laravel Doctrine uses `DoctrineManager` to provide an easy method of hooking into the internals of an Entity Manager for more advanced configuration than is possible with just a configuration file.

 It provides access to three facets of Doctrine: